About

 About the Community Educators

-![]() My name is Fam Lee.
-My nationality is lu-Mien.I was a strawberry grower for six years in Elk Grove, CA .
-My parents were farmers in Laos and in Thailand.
+My name is Fam Lee.
+My nationality is lu-Mien.
+I was a strawberry grower for six years in Elk Grove, CA. My parents were farmers in Laos and in Thailand.
 I met Margaret through farm visits and annual meetings.
-It is an honor to work alongside with Margaret and all of you.
-I was born in Laos and moved to Thailand in 1975.
-I lived in a Thailand refugee camp for five years and then moved to the United States of America in 1979.
-I was 13 years old when I came to the U.S. and I didn't know any English and learned how to speak English from scratch.
-Growing up in the U.S., my family lived in an apartment with three Chinese families and one of the families had kids around my age which led me to learn Cantonese instead of learning English first.
-Laengh Zingh(Thanks) |
+It is an honor to work alongside Margaret and the team.
+A little about myself: I was born in Laos and moved to Thailand in 1975.
+I lived in a Thialand refugee camp for five years and then moved to United States of America in 1979.
+I was 13 years old when I came to the U.S. and I didn't speak any English.
+Growing up in the U.S. my family lived in an apartment with three Chinese families, and one one of the families' kids was around my age.
+Because I was friends with this kid, I learned how to speak Cantonese before I learned to speak English.

 In my free time you can find me exploring Northern California, walking the many trails/greenbelts that are in the area, or curled up at home with my cat, Bentley. |